olcf/olcf-user-docs/services_and_applications/myolcf/overview.rst

 * View contact information for your fellow project members
 * View information about your projects' allocations
 * Examine usage metrics for your allocations at varied granularity
+* View the status and details of your OLCF help-desk tickets

-Additionaly, as a current principal investigator, myOLCF lets you:
+Additionally, as a current principal investigator, myOLCF lets you:

 * :ref:`Approve or deny requests <processing_project_membership_requests>` to join your project(s)
 * Apply for project renewal or extensions